An Improved Transfer Model: Randomized Transferable Machine: Empirical Evaluations

-In this section, we compare $\widetilde{\mathcal{M}}_z$ with $\mathcal{M}_z$ using the new feature representation learned by various state-of-the-art feature-based transfer methods.
-The evaluation is done on 4 real-world datasets, namely Office-Caltech10 \cite{gong2012geodesic}, COIL1-COIL2 \cite{long2014transfer}, Amazon product review dataset \cite{blitzer2007biographies}, and 20-Newsgroups \cite{Wei2016DeepNF}.
-The former two datasets are widely used in computer visual tasks and the latter two datasets are widely used in natural language processing tasks.
+In this section, we compare $\widetilde{\mathcal{M}}_z$ with $\mathcal{M}_z$ using the new data learned by various state-of-the-art feature-based transfer methods.
+The evaluation is done on 4 real-world datasets, namely Office-Caltech10 \cite{gong2012geodesic}, COIL1-COIL2 \cite{long2014transfer}, 20-Newsgroups \cite{Wei2016DeepNF} and Amazon product review dataset \cite{blitzer2007biographies}.

-\textbf{Office-Caltech10} \cite{gong2012geodesic} is an image benchmark dataset for transfer learning.
-It consists of 4 domains: C (Caltech-256), A (Amazon), W (Webcam), and D (DSLR).
+\textbf{Office-Caltech10 dataset} \cite{gong2012geodesic} is a popular image classification benchmark dataset for transfer learning.
+It consists of 4 domains: C (Caltech-256), A (Amazon), W (Webcam), and D (DSLR), where each domain contains images from a specific source.
 These 4 domains share the same 10 objects, but have different data distributions.
 In our experiment, we construct 12 transfer tasks, denoted as `source-target'.
+For instance, C-A means that C is the source domain and A is the target domain.
 Following \cite{gong2012geodesic}, We use SURF features.

-\textbf{COIL1-COIL2} \cite{long2014transfer} is also a widely used dataset for object recognition.
+\textbf{COIL1-COIL2 dataset} \cite{long2014transfer} is another image dataset for object recognition.
 Two domains, COIL1 and COIL2, share 20 objects.
 Each of them has 720 images, and each image is $32\times32$ pixels with 256 gray levels per pixel.
 The images in two domains are taken in different directions, and thus are drawn from different distributions.
 COIL1 contains images taken in the directions of $[0^\circ,85^\circ]\cup[180^\circ,265^\circ]$.
 COIL2 contains images taken in the directions of $[90^\circ,175^\circ]\cup[270^\circ,355^\circ]$.
-We construct two adaptation tasks: CL$_{12}$ and CL$_{21}$.
+We construct two tasks: CL$_{12}$ and CL$_{21}$.

+\textbf{20-Newsgroups Dataset} \cite{Wei2016DeepNF} consists of about 20,000 documents from 4 top categories: computer (C), recording (R), science (S), and talk (T).
+Each top category has 4 subcategories.
+Top categories are treated as labels, while subcategories are treated as related domains.
+Six binary prediction tasks are formed: C-R, C-S, C-T, R-S, R-T, and S-T. We take the task C-R for instance.
+Top category C is the positive class and R is the negative class.
+Two subcategories under each class are selected to constitute the source domain, while another two subcategories are selected to form the target domain.
+By exchanging the roles of the two domains, we have two domain pairs for the prediction task C-R, denoted as CR-1 and CR-2.

 \textbf{Amazon product review dataset} \cite{blitzer2007biographies} contains sentiment reviews from 4 product categories: books (B), DVD (D), electronics (E) and kitchen appliance (K).
 Each review is characterized by unigram and bigram tf-idf features and labeled as positive or negative.
 Each domain has about 2,000 samples.
 When a domain is selected as source/target, all the samples in this domain are used as training/test data.
 By pairing up the domains for adaptation task, we have 12 domain pairs, denoted as `source-target'.
 For example, B-D means that category B is the source domain and D is the target domain.